-In my last semester of college, we were given free range to design anything.
-Anything?!
-To be honest, it is a daunting task.
-The world was my oyster.
-It is a very unique opportunity to be given zero constraints in design school - I took this and ran 🏃.
+In my last semester of college, we were given free rein to design anything based on current trends.
+(Note: It is a unique opportunity to be given zero constraints in design school) I took this and ran 🏃.

 I was inspired by subscription services, which are a source of recent marketplace changes.
 These shifts have large economic implications - in the five years leading up to 2018, the subscription e-commerce market grew more than 100% each year.
 If we’re talking specific dollars, the market increased from $57 million in sales in 2011 to $2.6 billion just four years later. [link to data]